Skip to main content

 By the end of this module, you should:

-• know the basic terminology that is used in connection with enterprise information systems and be familiar with how they fit in the modern corporation
+• know the basic terminology used in connection with enterprise information systems and be familiar with how they fit in the modern corporation

 • be familiar with emerging digital technologies used in business such as cloud computing, artificial intelligence and machine learning

-• understand how IS are structured and organised in the enterprise and in various industries, and factors associated with the economics of IS
+• understand how information systems are structured and organised in the enterprise and in various industries, and factors associated with the economics of information systems

 • have gained an overview of the legality, obligations and challenges associated with use of customer and other personal data, including data protection, computer misuse and cybercrime

-• be comfortable with participating in strategic discussions on the use of IS in the enterprise, and be able to relate these discussions to academic case studies.
+• be comfortable with participating in strategic discussions and be able to relate these discussions to academic case studies.